 Classical Christian kids are asked to give a lot of their time and mental energy to school and life in general.
 Parents can make the mistake of being too sympathetic (“oh, so sorry for your hard day at school…”) and risk making our kids soft, or we can fail to understand the real pressures and risk burning them out.
 Are they wimpy or worn out?
 And how can we let them have more ownership in their responsibilities and even require more?
 Ultimately, our life satisfaction is tied to our children’s ability to know they are valuable, are capable, and have a place to belong in this world.
 How we direct them with their work and responsibilities can make a real difference in how they answer those questions positively.

-He also serves as the Chairman of the Board at Faith Christian School, a Christian Classical school in Roanoke, VA.
-Keith is a regular contributor to The Roanoke Star with articles on children, parenting, and marriage.
-His primary focus is helping others better understand how a Christian Worldview, not psychology, should be the primary influence in parenting and relationships today.
+He previously served as Chairman of the Board at Faith Christian School, a Christian classical school in Roanoke, VA.
+Keith has been a regular contributor to The Roanoke Star with articles on children, parenting, and marriage.
+Keith has been featured on the Circe Institute’s podcast “The Commons”, “BaseCamp Live”, and “Crosspolitic” podcasts respectively, discussing topics related to raising sturdy kids.
+His primary focus is helping others better understand how a Christian worldview, not psychology, should be the primary influence in parenting and relationships today.

 A significant part of his work has been helping parents understand the needed benefit of allowing their children to struggle to learn to do hard things.
 Keith is an avid outdoorsman and has been actively involved with Boy Scouts of America and coaching high school basketball.
 He and his wife Lynnie have been married for 25 years with two adult children, both classically educated.